 The Virginia Beginning Farmer and Rancher Coalition Program (VBFRCP) is working hard to improve opportunities for beginning farmers and ranchers to establish and sustain viable agricultural operations thorough whole farm planning programs.
 We offer several, place-based whole farm planning training opportunities across Virginia.
 These trainings provide farmers with a range of classroom-based workshops, farm tours, field instruction, and networking opportunities using our Whole Farm Planning curriculum.

-The VSU Small Farm Outreach Program is offering Beginning Farmer Program Workshops in 2017.
+The VSU Small Farm Outreach Program is offering Beginning Farmer Program Workshops in 2018-2019.
 The introductory workshops are designed for beginning farmers and ranchers to establish and sustain viable agricultural operations thorough whole farm planning programs.
-Instructors at VSU are very familiar with most agricultural education opportunities across Virginia and can show new farmers where to get the help they need for any farming enterprise.
+Other workshops address financial, technological, and other educational needs that beginning and experienced farmers alike may be interested.
+Instructors at VSU are very familiar with most agricultural education opportunities across Virginia and can show farmers where to get the help they need for any farming enterprise.

-VSU Small Farm Outreach Program - Patrick Johnson
+More information is available at the VSU Small Farm Outreach Program website

 For more information, please contact Jim Hankins at firstname.lastname@example.org or call 804.892.4492